materiaraiding/materiaraiding-old/_ultimate/fru.md

 There will be 4 **Crystals of Light** on Cardinals and 4 **Crystals of Dark** on Intercardinals.

-Melee players will begin to attack the Light Crystal on their spread position, and Range players will attack the Light Crystals adjacent to them.
+Melee players will begin to attack the Light Crystal on their spread position, and Range players will attack the Light Crystals adjacent to them (attacking the **clockwise** one first).

 **Do NOT damage the Dark Crystals**.
 These crystals must be kept alive as it provides the Ice veil with a vulnerability up debuff.

 As the party begins attacking these Crystals, **Light Crystals** will target the nearest player with a circle AOE and **Dark Crystals** will target the nearest player with a protean AOE.
 These AOEs will be baited by the player who is on the same spread position as the Crystal (Circle AOE/Melee & Protean AOE/Ranged).

+**Ranged** players must bait these proteans out of the arena.
+If a **Light Crystal** is hit by a protean it will gain a **vulnerability down** buff and become difficult to kill.

 **Light Crystals** also spawn a tether after a short period.
 This tether will drop large puddle AOEs.
 Melee players will take this and bait these AOEs around their crystal.

 Once all the Light Crystals are destroyed, Players must DPS ice veil below 50% to transition to the next phase.
-Gaia will deal exactly **50% damage** to the crystal to break it.
+Gaia will deal exactly **50% damage** to the crystal to break it (if all **Light Crystals** were destroyed.

 ---